 How does acne lead to scarring?

-In the olden days, we used to have lasers that were very harsh and not so safe.
+Laser treatment can help acne scarring.
+In the olden days, we used to have lasers that were very harsh.
 Old lasers used to lead to a lot of down time and had a higher risk of scarring because they didn’t have the special technology we have today.
 We have a laser in our office called Profractional.
 This laser works to build new collagen and plump the skin to improve the appearance of acne scars.
-Rather than removing the entire top layer of your skin like old lasers (ouch!), the Profractional laser stimulates collagen by causing micro-columns of wounded skin.
+Rather than removing the entire top layer of your skin like old lasers, the Profractional laser stimulates collagen by causing micro-columns of wounded skin.
 The fact that the laser causes wounds is why it’s considered an “ablative” laser.
 The adjacent normal skin next to each column of wounded skin serves as a reservoir of healthy cells that help heal the wound, leading to minimal down-time!

 The Profractional laser is an Erbium-YAG laser.
 We prefer this laser over some of the other lasers such as CO2 because it generates less heat, so it doesn’t damage the skin around each column of ablation.
 This makes the Erbium-Yag more efficient at going deeper into the skin, which is important when treating acne scars without causing a lot of collateral damage to the areas of normal skin around it.
 More collateral damage would mean more down time, more pink discoloration, and potentially a greater risk of complications after the laser treatment was done.